When activist investor Paul Singer sets his eyes on a struggling company, he makes waves.

 The billionaire acquired bookstore chain Barnes & Noble, which had suffered seven years of declining revenue, for $683 million in 2019 and installed a new CEO who fired nearly half of the company’s New York-based book buyers and allowed store managers to decide which books to buy.

-Singer, who lives in New York City, took a $3.2 billion stake in telecom giant AT&T and called for sweeping changes in the underperforming company.
+Singer took a $3.2 billion stake in telecom giant AT&T and called for sweeping changes in the underperforming company.
 Less than a year later, the chief executive stepped down and his successor announced plans to undo a huge acquisition by spinning off WarnerMedia.

 Singer scooped up 9.2% of the shares in Athenahealth, a company that digitizes patient medical records and billing claims for hospitals.
 In response, the company announced plans to close offices, lay off hundreds of people and sell one of its two corporate jets.
 Unsatisfied, Singer pushed out the company’s co-founder and CEO, Jonathan Bush, cousin of former President George W. Bush, and installed a replacement.